eskil/authed_app/README.md

 ```

 The user index page will only be available to admin users (after we're
-done).
-And admin controllers/views now live in `web/controllers/admin`
+done with the next section).
+And admin controllers/views will now live
-and `web/views` respectively, giving us some structure that could be
+in `web/controllers/admin` and `web/views/admin` respectively, giving
-used for eg. linting rules.
+us some structure that could be used for eg. linting rules.

 ## Implemention authorisation pipelines

+### `user_required`

 We extend the `user_required` pipeline to call
 [GuardianEnsureAuthenticated](https://github.com/ueberauth/guardian#guardianplugensureauthenticated) in `web/router.ex`